-- If the property owner has questions or concerns relating to project design and the necessity of the property interests for the project, the property owner can request a Condemnation Evaluation Meeting at any time during the acquisition process. - If an agreement has not been reached with the property owner and staff intends to proceed with requesting the Board to consider the adoption of a RON, the Real Property Manager will request a Condemnation Evaluation Meeting with the property owner prior to the mailing of a notice of RON hearing. - The Capital Programs Division will conduct the Condemnation Evaluation Meeting.
-The Condemnation Evaluation Meeting will be attended by the property owner(s) and/or their representatives, OCTA staff and/or OCTA's ROW consultant, the Project Manager or designer of record, Legal Counsel, if necessary, and shall be chaired by staff of the Department.
+- If the property owner has questions or concerns relating to project design and the necessity of the property interests for the project, the property owner can request a Condemnation Evaluation Meeting at any time during the acquisition process. - If an agreement has not been reached with the property owner and staff intends to proceed with requesting OCTA's Board of Directors to consider the adoption of a RON, the Real Property Manager will request a Condemnation Evaluation Meeting with the property owner prior to the mailing of a Notice of RON Hearing. - The Capital Programs Division will conduct the Condemnation Evaluation Meeting.
+The Condemnation Evaluation Meeting will be attended by the property owner(s) and/or their representatives, OCTA Staff and/or OCTA's Right of Way Consultant, the Project Manager or designer of record, OCTA's Legal Counsel, if necessary, and shall be chaired by staff of the Real

+Property Department.
 This Condemnation Evaluation Meeting is an effort to identify and resolve all the property owner's issues.
 If issues remain unresolved after the Condemnation Evaluation Meeting, a Fact Sheet will be prepared and provided to the Executive Director, Capital Programs by the Real Property Manager.
-Upon completion of the Condemnation Evaluation Meeting, OCTA staff shall make a property owner or their representatives aware they may request a Condemnation Panel Review Meeting. - If requested by the property owner, a Condemnation Panel Review Meeting will be scheduled within 30 days after the request.
-The Condemnation Panel Review Meeting will consist of OCTA management and decision makers consisting of a Chairperson (Executive Director, Capital Programs or designee), the Real Property Manager, the Director, Highway Programs or Transit Programs, the assigned Program Manager, Legal Counsel, if necessary, and a Caltrans representative(s), if applicable, and the designer of record.
+Upon completion of the Condemnation Evaluation Meeting, OCTA staff shall make a property owner or their representatives aware they may request a Condemnation Panel Review Meeting.

+- If requested by the property owner, a Condemnation Panel Review Meeting will be scheduled within thirty (30) days after the request.
+The Condemnation Panel Review Meeting will consist of OCTA management and decision makers consisting of: a Chairperson (Executive Director, Capital Programs or designee), the Real Property Manager, the Director, Highway Programs or Transit Programs, the assigned Program Manager, OCTA's Legal Counsel, if necessary, and a Caltrans representative(s), if applicable, and the designer of record.
 If issues remain unresolved after the Condemnation Panel Review Meeting, the following documents will be prepared: (a) a written summary of unresolved issues; and (b) a chronology of contacts with the property owner or their representative(s).
 The Executive Director, Capital Programs will make the final determination to proceed with the recommendation to adopt the RON once the Condemnation Panel Review Meeting is complete. - If a Condemnation Evaluation or Condemnation Panel Review Meeting has not been conducted with the property owner and/or their representative and they timely submit a request to speak and be heard at the RON adoption hearing, then OCTA will send a request immediately to the property owner and/or their representative to schedule a combined Condemnation Evaluation and Condemnation Panel Review Meeting prior to the RON hearing.

-X. Conflict of Interest: Employee or Board of Director Owned Property
+IX.
+Conflict of Interest: Employee or Board of Director Owned Property

-The policies on acquisition of property owned by an OCTA employee or member of the Board shall be as follows:
+The policies on acquisition of property owned by an OCTA employee or member of OCTA Board of Directors shall be as follows:

-• When the property or property rights to be acquired are owned by an OCTA employee or member of OCTA Board of Directors, the Department shall order one appraisal for the property/property rights to be acquired.
-If the property owner is a member of the Board or an OCTA employee, and the Director or employee rejects the appraisal, the Department shall immediately notify General Counsel for further direction.
+• When the property or property rights to be acquired are owned by an OCTA employee or member of OCTA Board of Directors, the Real Property Department shall order one appraisal for the property/property rights to be acquired.
+If the property owner is a member of OCTA Board of Directors or an OCTA employee, and the Director or employee rejects the appraisal, the Real Property Department shall immediately notify OCTA's General Counsel for further direction.
 General Counsel shall as soon as possible determine the extent to which negotiations can legally continue and who may conduct negotiations.
-The Department may continue to receive information provided by the employee or Director and forward to OCTA's independent appraiser for evaluation.
+The Real Property Department may continue to receive information provided by the employee or Director and forward to OCTA's independent appraiser for evaluation.

-XI.
-Relocation Assistance Program
+X. Relocation Assistance Program